-The condensed interim consolidated financial statements of PetroFrontier Corp. comprising the accompanying condensed consolidated statement of financial position as at March 31, 2019 and the condensed consolidated statement of loss and comprehensive loss, changes in equity and cash flows for the three month period then ended are the responsibility of the Company's management.
+The condensed interim consolidated financial statements of PetroFrontier Corp. comprising the accompanying condensed consolidated statement of financial position as at June 30, 2019 and the condensed consolidated statement of income (loss) and comprehensive income (loss), changes in equity and cash flows for the three and six-month period then ended are the responsibility of the Company's management.